muhtalipdede/im-cryption/README.md

 - Please make sure to remember your password, as there is no way to recover an encrypted file without it.

-- The encrypted files will have a `.encrypted` extension.

 ## License

 This package is licensed under the MIT license.